What’s next for the UK as Queen Elizabeth II laid to rest

 Friday, Sept.
 16

-— The king and queen consort visit Wales, following their visits to Scotland and Northern Ireland, the other devolved nations that make up the United Kingdom.
+— The king and queen consort will visit Wales, the last leg of their royal tour of the four nations that make up the United Kingdom.

+— On Friday night, the king and his three siblings — Princess Anne, Prince Andrew and Prince Edward — will hold a 15-minute vigil around the queen’s coffin as it lies in state.

 Sunday, Sept.
 18